marcelpetrick/DevNotes/BeenThereSeenThat/20230509_aicamp_workshop_LLM_Ops_and_AI_agents/README.md

 # 20230509 aicamp workshop LLM Ops and AI agents
 * host Bindu Reddy
-* concerns of customers of sending their data to openAi: because it could be used for training - what if the next version hallucinates your IP?
+* concerns of customers of sending their data to OpenAI: because it could be used for training - what if the next version hallucinates your IP?
 ![](img00.png)
 ![](img01.png)
 ![](img02.png)